broeker/jumpsuit/src/pages/index.md

     alt: Jumpsuit diagram
     image: /img/jumpsuit.svg
   intro: >-
-    But in just the last 5 years, the landscape has changed dramatically in ways that are fundamentally changing how and what we build.
+    The game is afoot.
+In just the last 5 years, the landscape has changed dramatically in ways that are fundamentally changing how and what we build.
     Traditional and monolithic platforms like Drupal and WordPress are no longer the obvious or default solutions.

     It is now just a matter of time before MOST websites and web applications